-Edit your skills by navigating to the Settings Wheel > 'Development / Skill Framework'.
-We've already pre-filled a best-practice framework in your account.
+Edit your skills by navigating to ‘Development Framework’ in the bottom left-hand corner.
+We’ve already pre-filled a best-practice framework in your account.

-You can keep this framework or personalize the company skills framework by defining skills that are relevant for all employees.
+You can keep this framework or personalize the company skills framework by defining relevant skills for all employees.
 Some of our customers also use their company values here.
 Try to limit yourself to three to ten items in the company skills framework - it makes giving feedback much easier!

 Team skills that are only relevant for some employees (like marketing or engineering skills) can be added as team skills.